Caring for our customers' privacy

 We have appointed a Head of Privacy.
 Our Head of Privacy is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted at paragraph 12 (Contact Us), below

 The types of personal data processed will vary depending on the data we require to process in order to deliver to you the requested service(s) and in accordance with our engagement terms with you.
-We may need to process both ‘personal data’ as defined in Article 4(1) GDPR and/or ‘special category personal data’ as defined in Article 9(1) GDPR.
+We may need to process both ‘personal data’ as defined in Article 4(1) UK GDPR and/or ‘special category personal data’ as defined in Article 9(1) UK GDPR.

 Categories of data subjects will include you as the data subject and the data of any other data subjects you provide to us in connection with our delivery of the services.
 This may include the data of adults and children and be of but not limited to demographic, financial and/or health data.